JiaJiaweiWang/GCT_QMBS/README.md

 # GCT_QMBS
 Code for calculations in the article 'Thermalization of Quantum Many-Body Scars in Kinetically Constrained Systems'.
-This file includes calculations of the evolution, eigen-spectrum, etc. for the one dimensional spin chains as described in our manuscript.
+This file includes calculations of the evolution, eigen-spectrum, etc. for the one dimensional spin chains as described in the aforementioned manuscript.
 This file contains:

 1. Python codes saved as '.py', where we have used the package 'qutip' in those calculations.
 2. Matlab codes.